rouault/cogserver/README.md

 Expose any GDAL recognized raster file as a HTTP accessible on-the-fly COG (Cloud Optimized GeoTIFF)

+The on-the-fly COG file is not materialized to disk, can be of arbitrary size with little RAM consumption and can be accessed in a piecewise way with HTTP GET Range header.

 Quality: *proof-of-concept*

 What remains to be implemented: